samuels0052/sep10-freedom-project/quiz.markdown

 background: '/img/bg-quiz.jpg'
 ---

 Take this quiz to see if you should consider becoming a dentist.
+Reload the page to take the quiz again.
 Please note this is just for fun and not based on official sources.

 <form onsubmit="quiz_form_handle(); return false;">
     <h3>Are you a good communicator?</h3>